Skip to content

 HTTP/2 is the latest version of the HTTP protocol and offers several performance improvements over HTTP/1.1, including multiplexing, which allows multiple message exchanges between the client and the server at the same time, thereby reducing the response time.

-Importance of Improving Core Web Vitals
+Why improving Core Web Vitals matters

 Conclusion